LauraKapitza/sportsharing/README.md

 # Module 2 | Project: Sportsharing

 ## Introduction
-Sportsharing is the web application we pair programmed to put to work the skills we had acquired during Module 2 (NodeJS, ExpressJS, Handlebars, MongoDB & Mongoose).
+Sportsharing is the web application where people can organize sport events with other sport enthusiasts.
+For this project we used the following technologies which we had acquired during Module 2: Node.js (especially Express.js), MongoDB & Mongoose, Handlebars, HTML & CSS.

 <div class="pict-readme">
 <img src="https://raw.githubusercontent.com/LauraKapitza/sportsharing/main/public/images/sportsharing_mobil.png" alt="Sportsharing home mobile" width="400"/>